mauriciopoppe/generator-node-npm/README.md

 ## Directory structure

-Generated with `tree -I node_modules -a` inside a generated project
+Generated with `yo node-npm` inside a new project (cli/codeCoverage modes turned on)

 ```
 .